 Past urinary tract infections that kept returning

 Low estrogen.
-Women with low estrogen levels after menopause or after removal of the ovaries are at greater risk for kidney stones.
+People with low estrogen levels after menopause or after removal of the ovaries are at greater risk for kidney stones.

 Gender.
-Men between the ages of 30 and 50 are the most likely to get kidney stones.
+People assigned male at birth between the ages of 30 and 50 are the most likely to get kidney stones.

 High uric acid level.
 Diseases that raise uric acid levels (gout) raise your risk for stones.

 Diabetes.
-Insulin resistance from diabetes can cause an increase the amount of calcium filtered into the urine.
-This raises the risk for a kidney stone.
+Insulin resistance from diabetes can cause an increase in the amount of calcium filtered into the urine.
+That raises the risk for a kidney stone.